groupdocs/docs.groupdocs.com/content/comparison-net/release-notes/release-notes-2019/groupdocs.comparison-for-.net-19.5-release-notes.md

 ## Public API and Backward Incompatible Changes

-This section lists public API changes that were introduced in GroupDocs.Comparison for .NET 19.5.
+{{< alert style="info" >}}This section lists public API changes that were introduced in GroupDocs.Comparison for .NET 19.5.
 It includes not only new and obsoleted public methods, but also a description of any changes in the behavior behind the scenes in GroupDocs.Comparison which may affect existing code.
-Any behavior introduced that could be seen as a regression and modifies existing behavior is especially important and is documented here.
+Any behavior introduced that could be seen as a regression and modifies existing behavior is especially important and is documented here.{{< /alert >}}

 1.  **Extended PageImage properties**
     For now PageImage class was extended by adding 2 public properties *Width* and *Height*

+    ```csharp
     Comparer comparer = new Comparer();

     // get the list of pages as images
     List<PageImage> sourceImages = comparer.ConvertToImages(sourcePath);
     // getting sizes of first page
-    int h = sourceImages\[0\].Height;
+    int h = sourceImages[0].Height;
-    int w = sourceImages\[0\].Width;
+    int w = sourceImages[0].Width;
+    ```

 2.  **Getting coordinates of changes**